Revamping some old stories from West Africa, with a hint of nostalgia and wanderlust.

 Being tricked twice in one day was too much!

-Last day of the year – we hired a local with an old, rusty car, to bring us to the Lac Rose (“Lake Retba”).
+Last day of the year – we hired a local guide with an old, rusty car, to bring us to the Lac Rose (“Lake Retba”).

 Relaxing time in downtown Dakar!
 A stop at Cafe du Rome and trying our luck at slot machines for a hopefully lucky new year for both of us!